South Carolina

 Services that are eligible for telehealth reimbursement include consultation, office visits, individual psychotherapy, pharmacologic management, and psychiatric diagnostic interview examinations and testing, delivered via a telecommunication system, and audio-only (telephonic) care is available for established patients only.

-While SC Medicaid includes the above mention of audio-only coverage, and certain telephonic codes are also noted as covered in the Telehealth Fee Schedule, the manual also states that the following interactions under evaluation and management services do not constitute reimbursable telehealth or telepsychiatry services and will not be reimbursed:
+While SC Medicaid includes the above guidance regarding audio-only coverage, and certain telephonic codes are also noted as covered in the Telehealth Fee Schedule and Medicaid Bulletin 24-070, the manual also states that the following interactions under evaluation and management services do not constitute reimbursable telehealth or telepsychiatry services and will not be reimbursed:

 • Telephone conversations